 Genomic modification is the stable, intentional, and directed change of a cell’s DNA sequence using biotechnological methods.
 CRISPR gene editing is one well-known example.

 A haplotype is a group of genes that is inherited together, along the same segment of a chromosome, from one parent.

 Investigational New Drug Application (IND)

-An IND is a key step in development of a new drug or medical treatment in which the US Food and Drug Administration (FDA) is notified that a novel therapeutic will be used experimentally.
+An IND is a mandatory step in the development of a new drug or medical treatment, in which the US Food and Drug Administration (FDA) is notified that a novel therapeutic will be used experimentally in a clinical trial.

-Induced pluripotent stem cells (iPS cells) are produced by artificially “turning back the clock” of adult cells to a more embryonic-like state using the Yamanaka method. iPS cells can be produced from blood cells or skin fibroblasts; they have many characteristics of embryonic stem cells, but they are not identical.
-This breakthrough technology is very useful for research, allowing us to create disease models in a dish, but it does not reduce the need for embryonic stem cells still serve a vital research purpose as a gold standard reference.
+Induced pluripotent stem cells (iPSCs) are produced by artificially “turning back the clock” of adult cells to a more embryonic-like state using the Yamanaka method. iPS cells can be produced from blood cells or skin fibroblasts; they have many characteristics of embryonic stem cells, but they are not identical.
+This breakthrough technology is very useful for research, allowing us to create disease models in a dish that retain the genetic background of the donor, though embryonic stem cells still serve a vital research purpose as a gold standard reference.

 Mitochondria are cell structures that generate chemical energy to power cellular processes.
-They also serve as sites for numerous metabolic processes and reactions.
+They also host numerous essential metabolic processes and reactions.

-We have 2 types of DNA in our cells: DNA inherited from both our parents located in cell nuclei, and DNA inherited only from the mother and found in mitochondria.
+We have 2 types of DNA in our cells: DNA inherited from both our parents located in cell nuclei, and DNA inherited only from the mother found in mitochondria.
 This can be problematic if a mother carries a disease passed down through mitochondrial DNA, as her child will always inherit it.
-Mitochondrial replacement is a potential therapy that can replace mutant maternal mitochondria with healthy mitochondria from an unaffected individual prior to in vitro fertilization, protecting a child from inheriting disease.
+Mitochondrial replacement therapy is a preventative method that can replace mutant maternal mitochondria with healthy mitochondria from an unaffected individual prior to in vitro fertilization, protecting a child from inheriting disease.